Amazon S3 as a source connection

 - Enter your AWS Access key id and Secret access key.

-- Use the Test Connection function to see if your connection is up to the task.
-If the connection succeeded, you can now use this connection in Data Integration.
+- Click Test Connection to verify your connection is up to the task.
+If the connection succeeded, you can use this connection in Data Integration.

 IAM role - automatic